msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image26.tiff
 :name: fig19

-Figure 19: Schematic illustrating a grain boundary between two grains (G1 and G2) in a standard orientation (a) and with the boundary oriented edge on to the electron beam (b) shown in both cross-section and plan views.
+Schematic illustrating a grain boundary between two grains (G1 and G2) in a standard orientation (a) and with the boundary oriented edge on to the electron beam (b) shown in both cross-section and plan views.